Ace of Base: 1998–2000: Flowers / Cruel Summer, Singles of the 90s, and Greatest Hits

-1999–2000: Singles of the 90s and Greatest Hits

-The group went back into the studio in 1999, writing several tracks together as a quartet for the first time, and recording enough demo tracks for consideration for a fourth studio album.
-Ulf from the group later revealed that they had hoped to release a track called "Pole Position" as the lead single, with a music video that would have featured the Formula One champion driver Jacques Villeneuve.
+The group returned to the studio in 1999, writing several tracks together as a quartet for the first time and recording enough demo tracks for consideration for a fourth studio album.
+Ulf later revealed that they had hoped to release a track called "Pole Position" as the lead single, with a music video featuring the Formula One champion driver Jacques Villeneuve.
 Several of the tracks recorded for the scrapped studio album were eventually released in demo form by Jonas via Facebook in 2011.

-In November 1999, Mega Records released the best-of album Singles of the 90s, a compilation of 16 hit singles.
+In November 1999, Mega Records released the best-of album Singles of the 90s, a compilation of 13 singles and 3 new songs.
 A new single taken from it, "C'est La Vie (Always 21)", was a modest chart hit in Sweden, Finland, Germany and Switzerland, and topped the charts in Spain.
 "Hallo Hallo" followed as the second single in parts of Europe, but only found minor success.
 Arista Records fulfilled the group's four-album contract in the Americas by releasing Greatest Hits in March 2000.
 A new dance mix of "Everytime It Rains", previously included on Cruel Summer, was released as a radio single to promote the album.
 Both the single and album failed to chart in the USA.